-How to Succeed When Working From Home: 10 Important Tips
+How to Succeed Working From Home: 10 Important Tips

+Working from home can be a challenge but a few easy tips can help you.
+The first thing to do is understand why you are working from home.
 Do you need to succeed at working from home because you own a home-based business or you work freelance?
-Congratulations!
+In either case, congratulations!
 You are a maverick and believe so much in your product or services that you are willing to forgo the traditional work setting and that JOB.
-You have left the office or the factory and you are striking out on your own.
-It is beyond imperative that you succeed!

 10 Tips to for Success When Working from Home

 Has anybody told you that to succeed at working from home you must have discipline?
 Well, they should have, because it does.
 Your home is probably equipped with many distractions, in many forms.
 To succeed at working from home it is imperative that you block out the distractions and concentrate on the task at hand - your work.

 Here are 10 tips that will help you succeed at working from home.
 No one tip is more important than the other and no one tip applies to working for a business or company versus working your own business or freelance projects and assignments.

 All of these may not apply to you, but consider these 10 tips carefully:

 - Set specific "hours of business" if they are not preset for you.
 While it's true that you may have some flexibility with hours you set, especially if the business is yours, there are still only 24 hours in a day and a specific number should be allocated to "office hours".
 If the business belongs to someone else, the hours may be preset to coincide with that business' hours.
 That can be anytime they assign, including the middle of the night as is required of some virtual customer service representatives.
 The thing is, working haphazardly at anytime that you want each day will probably cause you to cheat yourself out of valuable working time.
 That time will inevitably slip away from you without you ever noticing until you haven't finished that project on time.